 Besides the fact that this could help keep the dust down and that the mere sight of water can help us feel cooler, this splashing is also carried out as a ritual act of purification similar to the laying of little salt piles (MORIJIO) at entranceways (which I have written about before).

 When done at homes, this water tossing ( which in Japanese can be called either MIZU UCHI or MIZU MAKI) can almost be seen as a kind of prayer for cooler temperatures .
 For whatever it is worth, the little splash must also help out the few plants and flowers lucky to by touched by it.

-The other day in Hojo, I noticed a shopkeepers a woman splashing a big ladle of water in front of the gate to her house. .
-I talked to her about what she was doing and I was interested to hear how it was the fact that the sun was starting to go down that signalled that it was time to start UCHI MIZU.
-The idea is to help the cool down process.
+Once I talked to a woman in the old town of Hojo.
+I had noticed her splashing a big ladle-full of water in front of the gate to her house. .
+I talked to her about what she was doing and I was interested to hear how it was the fact that the sun was starting to go down that signalled the time to start UCHI MIZU.
+The idea is to help out the cooling-down process.
 In the heat of the day, throwing water would only make things steamier, she explained.

 (this also reminded me of how in the 19th century when the first steam engines started to run in Japan, villagers would kindly toss buckets of water onto what they considered to be the poor overheated steel beasts)

-At the Bon Odori event held nearby the next day, I noticed the shopkeepers and those helping run the festivities regularly tossing water in front of the shops and the resting areas- as an invitation to a cool and PURIFIED zone.
+In past years at August Bon Odori event held in that same town, I have noticed the shopkeepers and those helping run the festivities regularly tossing water in front of the shops and the resting areas- as an invitation to a cool and PURIFIED zone.